Capgemini/powerapps-specflow-bindings/README.md

 ## Usage

-This section applies primarily to the Capgemini.Test.Xrm&#46;Web package as do not have pre-defined step bindings available for UCI.
-If you are using UCI, please skip ahead to the **writing step definitions** section.

 ### Configuration

-Installing the NuGet package creates a _spec-xrm.yaml_ file in your project's root.
+Installing the NuGet package creates a _power-apps-bindings.yml_ file in your project's root.
 This is used to configure the URL, browser, users and apps that will be used for your tests.
 You also have the option to configure a remoteServerUrl if you using a remote WebDriver (e.g. Selenium Grid).

 ```yaml
 url: "https://instance.region.dynamics.com"